 - Click Finish to close the dialog box.

-If your Office 365 connector validation fails, there are a few things to look at to troubleshoot:
+If your Microsoft 365 connector validation fails, there are a few things to look at to troubleshoot:

 - Verify your connector settings - Particularly if this is a newly created connector, you want to review the configuration settings to make sure they are defined correctly.
 If this is a connector that have existed for some time, then the issue may not be with your connector but with your business partner.
 But for good measure, you'll want to verify your configuration settings anyway.

 - Verify the test email is valid - Make sure the test email address you are using is still valid.
 Perhaps the email no longer exist.
 You'll want to reach out to your business partner to have them provide you with a valid working email address that you can use in the validation.

 - Verify partner's email server - Get in contact with your business partner to have them review their email server configuration.
 Perhaps their was a system upgrade or a configuration change that affected the use of TLS encryption between your two organizations.